 Wearing medical grade stocking or bandage to correct the elevated local venous blood pressure will heal the eczema and ulcer.
 After recovery, you must still wear the same medical grade stockings to prevent any recurrence.
 Besides varicose veins, other factors including obesity, multiple deep vein thrombosis, or multiple pregnancies can also lead to the development of this eczema.

 Many of these problems that come with aging cannot be cured.
-Dr Wong will carry out treatment in a stepwise sequential manner.
+Your dermatologist will carry out treatment in a stepwise sequential manner.
 As long as the patient is willing to cooperate, give Dr Wong time to address the anomalies and use some drugs, many of these conditions can still be well controlled.

 Start your skin health restoration journey with us today!